kolenyo2099/auto-archiver/README.md

 Auto Archiver is a Python tool to automatically archive content on the web in a secure and verifiable way.
 It takes URLs from different sources (e.g. a CSV file, Google Sheets, command line etc.) and archives the content of each one.
 It can archive social media posts, videos, images and webpages.
 Content can be enriched, then saved either locally or remotely (S3 bucket, Google Drive).
 The status of the archiving process can be appended to a CSV report, or if using Google Sheets – back to the original sheet.

+It now also includes a simple web interface featuring an Excel-like sheet for entering URLs.
+Collections are stored locally so you can save and reload them without needing Google Sheets.

 <div class="hidden_rtd">

 **[See the Auto Archiver documentation for more information.](https://auto-archiver.readthedocs.io/en/latest/)**